 Imagine how much a single shampoo can set you back, if you’re flushing away all of the good nourishment and healthy oils along with the grime and sebum buildup.
 For this reason, you need a gentle shampoo, one that is filled with hydrating ingredients instead of moisture-flushing detergents.
 Ruggeri’s no-fly list of shampoo ingredients starts with sulfates, since they’re the most stripping of natural moisture.

-Ruggeri suggests a morning shampoo, if you want to enjoy the maximum number of hours without oil buildup.
+While there is no “greasy hair fix” exactly, Ruggeri suggests shampooing in the morning, if you want to enjoy the maximum number of hours without oil buildup.
 Some people find that they like letting their hair get a pinch shiny while they sleep, in which case they’ll wash before bed.
 But by shampooing first thing when you wake up, you’ll ensure that the public sees as little grease accumulation as possible.